 - Failure of the IUD

-- Allergic reaction due to equipment
+- Allergic reaction due to the equipment

 - Damage to the womb